The Emancipation of Mimi: Touring

-With this tour, I'm going to be working on some different arrangements for some of the older songs, to ... give it a little more life to them.
-That's not to say they're going to sound totally different and to freak anybody out ...
+With this tour, I'm going to be working on some different arrangements for some of the older songs, to [...] give it a little more life to them. [...]
 I love re-singing songs to different music.
 I genuinely want to tour with these new songs, as well as older hits.
 These new songs mean so much to me, this time of my life has been so wonderful for me, and I want to experience that with my fans.